AayushmanKumar/PClub_Task_1/problem.md

 </p>

 Aadit and Aalekh were getting bored in the summer and they decided to play a game with arrays !

-Each player would take turns and would take **atleast one or more** elements of the array from any ends of the array.
+Each player would take turns and would take **atleast one or more** elements of an array *A* from any one of its ends.
 The game ends when the array is empty and all the elements have been taken by Aadit and Aalekh.

+The score of a player is the sum of all the elements that they have taken from the array *A*.

 Aadit convinces to Aalekh that he would take the first chance unbeknownst to Aalekh that whoever starts the game can never lose !
-Both Aadit and Aalekh now play the game multiple times with different test cases and both of them play optimally.
-Both of them play optimally and after the end of a game they ask you to keep track of the **difference with which Aadit wins**.
 It is clear that Aadit wants to maximise the difference while Aalekh wants to minimise it.

+**NOTE: The elements of the array are integers and hence can be positive, zero and negative!

+After the end of a game they ask you to keep track of the **difference of scores with which Aadit wins**.
+Help them by printing out the difference of scores for each test case if both the players play **optimally**.

 ## Input
-The first line of the input contains t (1 ≤ t ≤ 100) -- the number of test cases. bla bla
+The first line of the input contains t (1 ≤ t ≤ 100) -- the number of test cases.

+The second line of each test case contains an integer n (1 ≤ n ≤ 100) — the number of elements in the array *A*.

+The third line of each test case contains n integers of the array *A*.

+## Output
+For each test case, output one integer — the maximum difference of score Aadit can achieve !

+## Example
+### Input
+$'
+2
+4
+4 -8 -16 10
+4
+1 2 3 4
+'$
+### Output
+$'
+2
+10
+'$